dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/materializations.md

 ---

 ## Overview
-Materializations are strategies for persisting dbt models in a warehouse.
+Materializations are strategies for persisting dbt <Term id="model">models</Term> in a warehouse.
 There are four types of materializations built into dbt.
 They are:
 - table
 - view
 - incremental